ithacaxyz/porto/apps/docs/pages/contracts/account.md

 The orchestrator is given some special privileges in the account.
 These are dicussed in the [Orchestrator Integration](#orchestrator-integration) section.

-One of these privileges is the ability to verify signature & incremenet nonces before calling `execute` on the account.
+One of these privileges is the ability to verify signature & increment nonces before calling `execute` on the account.

 Therefore, the `opData` if the orchestrator is the sender is structured as `bytes opData = abi.encode(bytes32 keyHash)`